Board of Directors

 Paul Goren currently serves as Director of the Center for Education Efficacy, Excellence and Equity, and as Chief Strategy Advisor and Lecturer for the Northwestern University School of Education and Social Policy.
 Between 2014-2019, he was Superintendent of Schools for the Evanston/Skokie (IL) School District 65 where he implemented early literacy curricular reforms, established climate teams and approaches to social/emotional learning and restorative justice in every building, and led a robust equity agenda that included racial identity training for 1400 employees over a 2-year period.
 Prior to joining District 65, Goren was the Senior Vice President for Program at the Collaborative for Academic, Social, and Emotional Learning (CASEL) in Chicago.
 Previously he served as the Interim Chief for Strategy and Accountability for Chicago Public Schools while working as Executive Director of the Consortium on Chicago School Research.
 A former middle school social studies and math teacher and basketball coach, Goren worked on the senior administrative teams of the Minneapolis Public Schools and the San Diego Unified School District.
 He served for over a decade as Senior Vice president of the Spencer Foundation and as a Program Director for Child and Youth Development at the MacArthur Foundation.
 He also worked in the education policy studies group at the National Governors’ Association as Senior Policy Analyst, as Deputy Director, and then as Director.
 Goren graduated with a BA from Williams College, a Master of Public Affairs degree from the LBJ School of Public Policy at the University of Texas-Austin, and a PhD from Stanford University.

-Dr. Janice K. Jackson is a Senior Fellow at Carnegie Foundation for the Advancement of Teaching and the former chief executive officer for Chicago Public Schools.
+Dr. Janice K. Jackson is the CEO of Hope Chicago, a Senior Fellow at Carnegie Foundation for the Advancement of Teaching, and the former chief executive officer for Chicago Public Schools.
 As a former student, teacher, principal, Network Chief, Chief Education Officer, and Chief Executive Officer, Dr. Janice K. Jackson has been immersed in Chicago Public Schools her entire life.

 As the former CEO of the third largest school district in the country, Dr. Jackson is a forward-thinking educator who focused on improving excellence, equity, and access in all CPS schools.
 Her efforts, along with those of Chicago’s dedicated teachers and principals, have propelled CPS students to record-breaking academic gains and have caused education experts across the country to regard Chicago as a national leader in the field of urban education.